 The scientific name of wheat is Triticum aestivum.
-In ancient Israel, wheat cultivation followed a seasonal agricultural cycle marked by the "early rains" in the fall and the "latter rains" in the spring.
-The wheat harvest typically occurred from late spring to early summer, around May to June.
-This agricultural practice was deeply intertwined with the Law of Israel, which provided guidelines and commandments that influenced farming activities, including the observance of sabbatical years and festivals like Shavuot, which celebrated the wheat harvest.
+In ancient Israel, wheat cultivation followed a seasonal agricultural cycle marked by the "early rains" (yoreh) in the fall and the "latter rains" (malkosh) in the spring, as mentioned in Deuteronomy 11:14: "I will give you the rain of your land in his due season, the first rain and the latter rain, that thou mayest gather in thy corn, and thy wine, and thine oil."
+The wheat harvest typically occurred from late spring to early summer, around May to June, coinciding with the Feast of Weeks (Shavuot).

 graph TD